ddc-java/ddc-day-book/content/formatting.md

 > {:.failure}
 {:.render-example}

-#### Multi-language code blocks
+#### Multi-language content blocks

-When the same example should be shown in multiple programming languages, use consecutive fenced code blocks with kramdown block IALs that specify a shared `data-code-group` value and a visible `data-code-label`.
-The theme will automatically convert such groups into a tabbed code switcher.
+When the same example or instructions should be shown in multiple programming languages, use consecutive blocks with kramdown block IALs that specify a shared `data-lang-group` value and a visible `data-lang-label` (if omitting it would not result in the desired label, e.g., if language cannot be detected).
+The theme will automatically convert such groups into a tabbed language switcher.

 Do not write custom HTML wrappers, buttons, or radio inputs for this purpose.